Artificial intelligence tools for information retrieval, research, and teaching

 Link to detailed explanation regarding Zotero integration by Mushtaq Bilal

 Litmaps enable the discovery of articles on a specific topic based on one or more foundational papers, as well as the creation of a visual map of the results.
+Litmaps has collaborated with the tool Research Rabbit, which offers a similar style of visualization.

 Special Features: The tool allows for uploading and downloading files compatible with citation management software.
 Includes a semantic search algorithm (based on content) as well as a search by authors connections (in the paid version only).
 It offers the option to receive email updates.
 Supports group work (available for paid users only).
 Full integration with Zotero provided only for paid subscribers.